 They say that you should own the smallest home in the nicest neighborhood that you can afford.
 You'll have a great view!
-Drive around on week days and weekends, during the day and in the evening.
+Drive around on weekdays and weekends, during the day and in the evening.
 Are homes in the neighborhood consistent in size and features?
-Do the neighbors keep the yards clean and tidy or are there old cars and trash around?
+Do the neighbors keep the yards clean and tidy, or are there old cars and trash around?

-Is the neighborhood safe enough for people to walk, run, or bike and are there children playing in the yards?
+Is the neighborhood safe enough for people to walk, run, or bike, and are there children playing in the yards?

-4) Consider a Home's Curb Appeal
+4. The Home's Curb Appeal

-5) Size and Floor Plan
+5. The Size and the Floor Plan

-6) Bedrooms and Bathrooms
+6. The Bedrooms and Bathrooms

 Decide how many bedrooms and bathrooms you really need, and only look at homes that meet your criteria.

 It would be a shame to fall in love with a cozy, charming cottage that just isn't big enough.
 An extra bedroom is always a plus, as it can be used for a home office, craft studio, or guest room.
-If you think you'll be adding more room later, be sure to consult an architect who can advise you on space planning, lot usage and city regulations.
+If you think you'll be adding more room later, be sure to consult an architect who can advise you on space planning, lot usage, and city regulations.

-7) The Kitchen
+7. The Kitchen

 If the kitchen is the heart of your home, don't settle for a home with a kitchen that just won't work.
 You can always remodel, but it's very costly.
 Can you just replace cabinet faces and countertops?
 Will an inexpensive makeover be sufficient?
 Don't worry about appliances, as they can usually be easily replaced.

-8) Closets and Storage
+8. The Closets and Storage

 Older homes tend to have little closets and not a lot of storage space.
-If you have lots of sports equipment, craft supplies, out-of-season clothes, and holiday decorations, be sure you know where it will go in your new home.
+If you have lots of sports equipment, craft supplies, out-of-season clothes, and holiday decorations, be sure you know where all this will go in your new home.

 Newer homes tend to have big closets and lots of storage.
 You can always add storage space, but you might have to sacrifice living space in your rooms.

-9) Windows and Lighting
+9. The Windows and Lighting

 Do you love a bright sunny room or do you love privacy?
 Look at a home with light and sunshine in mind.
 Look at the locations of electrical outlets and fixtures.
 Will they accommodate your lighting needs?
 Is there recessed lighting in the kitchen, cove lighting in the family room and a lovely chandelier in the dining room?
 If not, you can add them later, but it's nice to have it in place when you move in.

-10) Finishing Touches
+10. The Finishing Touches

 ~ Coral Nafie